A Practical Guide for Innovation and Impact

 Resistance to change also plays a role, as lawyers under pressure often default to asking someone they know rather than navigating systems that feel disconnected from daily work.
 Ultimately, these challenges are not simply technology problems, they reflect deeper operating model issues around governance, accountability, and how knowledge is integrated into professional workflows.

-Successful knowledge-driven organizations consistently demonstrate:
+Successful knowledge-driven firms consistently demonstrate:

 Leadership commitment